matthodan/jekyll-asset-pipeline/README.md

 ## Configuration

-JAPR provides the following configuration options that can be controlled by adding them to your project's `_config.yml` file.
+Jekyll Asset Pipeline provides the following configuration options that can be controlled by adding them to your project's `_config.yml` file.
 If you don't have a `_config.yml` file, consider reading the [configuration section](https://github.com/mojombo/jekyll/wiki/Configuration) of the Jekyll documentation.

 ``` yaml
 asset_pipeline: